 I began writing children's stories for a friend who taught preschool.
 As a result, a little pink bear named Bianca Bear was born.
 She really is like my baby.
 I was very protective of her stories.
 So protective in fact, that when an editor told me that if I ripped the stories apart and re-wrote my entire manuscript, I'd have a better chance of getting a mainstream publishing deal.
 I couldn't imagine ripping my manuscript apart and starting over.
 I self-published.
 Good or bad, it was the choice I made.
 Bianca Bear is an example of what a true friend is.
 She's loyal, helpful, and supportive of her friends.

-Fifty years from now, if someone stumbles across a copy of THE BUSY WORLD OF BIANCA BEAR, (or finds her blog on the Internet) I hope they don't think it's corny.
-I think the lessons in the book of friendship, bravery, sharing, and love are timeless.
-I hope they never become obsolete.
+Fifty years from now, if someone stumbles across a copy of THE BUSY WORLD OF BIANCA BEAR, (or finds her blog online) I hope they don't think it's corny.
+The lessons in the book of friendship, bravery, sharing, and love are timeless.
+I hope they always remain relevant.

-I started this blog for fun.
-I wanted to see if I could write something that would be of interest to people. this blog's purpose is to inform and educate others on the issues and challenges people with disabilities face.
+I started a blog for fun.
+I wanted to find out if I could write something that would interest people.
+T his blog's purpose is to inform and educate others on the issues and challenges people with disabilities face.
 I wanted to share a bit of my life with you as well.
 I have gotten many positive comments.
 This blog is the most important thing I have ever done.
-I'll keep writing about the things that are important to me personally, as well as issues that affect the disabled community.
+I'll keep writing about the things that are important to me personally, and issues that affect the disabled community.
 I hope you'll keep reading.

-I used to worry that I hadn't done anything that mattered in my life.
-I know now that writing is my contribution to my little corner of the world.
+I used to worry that I hadn't done anything that mattered.
+I know now that my writing contributes to my little corner of the world.
 This blog is my legacy.

 . .